Plagiarism Policy

 - Plagiarism: Presenting someone else’s ideas, data, or words as one’s own without proper attribution.

-- Duplicate or Redundant Publication: Submitting the same manuscript to multiple journals or publishing substantially similar work in more than one venue without proper disclosure.
+- Duplicate Publication: Submitting the same manuscript to multiple journals or publishing similar work in more than one venue.

-- Data Fabrication or Falsification: Manipulating research data, results, or references to mislead readers.
+- Data Fabrication: Manipulating research data, results, or references to mislead readers.

-- Citation Manipulation: Excessive or irrelevant self-citations or citation stacking to influence impact metrics.
+- Citation Manipulation: Excessive self-citations or citation stacking to influence impact metrics.

 Handling of Violations

-Any detected case of plagiarism or academic misconduct will be addressed according to COPE guidelines, which may include:
+Any detected case of academic misconduct will be addressed according to COPE guidelines, which may include:

 - Requesting clarification or correction from the author.